Locations:

 • Alcohol use disorder: This condition can damage your digestive system and cause vitamin B12 deficiency.

-• Transcobalamin II deficiency: This is a rare genetic disorder that impairs the transport of vitamin B12 (also known as cobalamin) within the body.
+• Transcobalamin II deficiency: This is a rare genetic disorder that makes it hard for vitamin B12 to circulate in your body.

 Diagnosis and Tests